How To Use the Foreground Select Tool in GIMP

 At the top we have four Modes: Replace the current selection, Add to the current selection, Subtract from current selection and Intersect with the current selection

 Again, it depends on the image.
-You’ll have to experiment with your own images to determine what you like best.
+You’ll have to experiment with your own photos to determine what you like best.

 As far as the other options, at the bottom, we’ll cover those as we apply the Foreground Select tool.